apitrace/apitrace/INSTALL.markdown

 dependencies from the CMake GUI.

-After you've successfully configured, you can start the build by opening the generated `build\apitrace.sln` solution file, or invoking `cmake` as:
+After you've successfully configured, you can start the build by opening the generated `build\apitrace.sln` solution file, or invoking CMake as:

     cmake --build build --config MinSizeRel

 The steps to build 64bit version are similar, but choosing _Visual Studio 10 Win64_ instead of _Visual Studio 10_.

-It's also possible to instruct `cmake` build Windows binaries on Linux with [MinGW cross compilers](http://www.cmake.org/Wiki/CmakeMingw).
+It's also possible to instruct CMake build Windows binaries on Linux with [MinGW cross compilers](http://www.cmake.org/Wiki/CmakeMingw).